-Most insect bites and stings are not serious and will get better within a few hours or days.
+Most insect bites and stings are not serious and will get better in a few hours or days.

 - become infected

-- spread serious illnesses such as Lyme disease and malaria
+- spread serious illnesses such as Lyme disease, scabies and malaria

 What to do if you've been bitten or stung

 You can treat most insect bites and stings at home.

 They can be treated by:

 - removing the stinger, tick or caterpillar hairs if they're still in or on the skin

 - washing the affected area with soap and water